the1lab/1lab/src/1Lab/Univalence/SIP.lagda.md

 # Structure Combinators

-Structures can be built up in an algebraic manner through the use of _structure combinators_.
+Univalent structures can be built up in an algebraic manner through the use of _structure combinators_.
 These express closure of structures under a number of type formers.
 For instance, if `S` and `T` are univalent structures, then so is `λ X → S X → T X`.

-The simplest case of a structure is the _constant structure_, which is what you get when you equip a type `X` with a choice of inhabitant of some other type `Y`, unrelated to `X`.
-Since the given function is `f :
-A → B`, it can't act on `T`, so the notion of homomorphism is independent of `f`.
+The simplest case of univalent structure is the _constant structure_, which is what you get when you equip a type `X` with a choice of inhabitant of some other type `Y`, unrelated to `X`.
+Since the given function is `f : A → B`, it can't act on `T`, so the notion of homomorphism is independent of `f`.

 ```agda
 constantStr : (A : Type ℓ) → Structure {ℓ₁} ℓ (λ X → A)